kaunlaolab/gddml/README.md

  python3 main.py C60.xyz
  ```

- Note that the C60 molecule is given as example, but any xyz file will do.
+ Note that the C60 molecule is given as example, but any path to an XYZ or SDF file will work.